stitchdata/docs/_developer-content/connect/guides/api/select-tables-and-fields.md

       {% assign stream-id = "2288758" %}
       {% assign tap-stream-id = "custom_collections" %}

       Create and configure a source.
-Refer to the [Quick start guide]({{ link.connect.guides.create-configure-a-source | flatify | prepend: site.baseurl }}) for instructions.
+Refer to steps 1-3 of the [Create and configure a source using the Connect API guide]({{ link.connect.guides.create-configure-a-source | flatify | prepend: site.baseurl }}) for instructions.

   - title: "Wait for a successful connection check and discovery"
     anchor: "successful-connection-check-discovery"